Dale Cresap's blog

 Dale Cresap is a Certified CWG Facilitator posting daily devotional blogs of two-way journaling.
 (What is two-way journaling?)
 Enjoy and be encouraged!

-daily word - money or satisfaction?
+daily word - fire baptism

 Dale Cresap's picture